 It hasn’t been all work and no play, however.
 During the last few years, CSOR has taken part in several international SOF competitions that pit teams of Special Forces units from all over the world against each other in tactical competitions.
 Both Fuerzas Comando and King Abdulla’s Special Operations Training Center (KSOTC) bring together some of the best warriors each country has to offer.
 These competitions include members of the Green Berets, Chinese Special Operations Forces, Jordan’s Gendarmerie, Palestine’s National Security Forces, and the Netherlands’ Maritime Special Operations Force, among others.

 We now find ourselves back in the Middle East, where nearly 70 Canadian Special Forces soldiers are advising the Kurds in their fight against Islamic State militants.
-While mentoring Kurdish leaders with their plans of attack in recent weeks, Canadian SF operators were forced to return fire on the terrorist state in self defense.
-This goes to demonstrate that even in a low-threat environment, Canadian soldiers are always willing to put their lives on the line in defense of democracy and Canadian values—a reflection of our organizational ethos.
+While mentoring Kurdish leaders with their plans of attack, Canadian SF operators were forced to return fire on the terrorist state in self-defense.
+This goes to demonstrate that even in a low-threat environment, Canadian soldiers are always willing to put their lives on the line in defense of democracy and Canadian values — a reflection of our organizational ethos.

-Canadian Special Forces are some of the worlds’ best trained and disciplined soldiers, and they sacrifice daily for the rights and freedoms of every Canadian, regardless of faith, gender, or ethnicity.
-Although most missions will remain secret, what has been made public proves them to be a robust, honorable force who you want on your side.
+Canadian Special Forces are some of the world’s best trained and disciplined soldiers, and they sacrifice daily for the rights and freedoms of every Canadian, regardless of faith, gender, or ethnicity.
+Although most missions will remain secret, what has been made public proves them to be a robust, honorable force that you want on your side.
 They truly do stand on guard for thee.

 In the fourth article of this series, you were told how SOF soldiers operate, or rather how they plan to operate, and how important this specific planning process is in allowing the Special Forces soldier to perform at the highest possible level.
 Lastly, in this article, you’ve been given a small glimpse into the type of contributions that the Canadian Special Forces have made around the world over the past two decades.

-Despite many news reports in recent years describing the effectiveness of these soldiers at the tip of the spear, I feel too many are still unaware of our involvement in international affairs or what Special Forces are all about.
-While Canada, as a nation, may have more inhibitions about increased military spending and getting involved in the GWOT than some of our allies, the warriors who are fighting and mentoring and building relationships with our partner countries are always up for the job, and fight along some of the best warriors our NATO allies have to offer.
+Despite many news reports in recent years describing the effectiveness of these soldiers at the tip of the spear, I feel that too many are still unaware of our involvement in international affairs or what Special Forces are all about.
+While Canada, as a nation, may have more inhibitions about increased military spending and getting involved in the GWOT than some of our allies have, but the warriors who are fighting, mentoring, and building relationships with our partner countries are always up for the job; they fight along some of the best warriors our NATO allies have to offer.

 While these past five articles in the series are only my personal view of what Canadian Special Forces are about, I know I speak for many others as I finish writing this: